 It would be easy to dismiss the prototype as a curiosity — an impressive science project that changes nothing in the near term.
 That would be wrong, for three reasons.

 First, it demonstrates intent backed by resources.
-This was a six-year classified project involving thousands of engineers, operating at a level of secrecy that included false identities for senior staff.
+If the Reuters account is directionally correct, this was a classified, multi-year project involving substantial engineering labor and supplier coordination.
 China is not dabbling.
-It has committed to a sustained, well-funded effort to achieve EUV capability, and it has shown it can attract the talent needed to make technical progress.
+It has committed to a sustained effort to achieve EUV capability, and it appears able to mobilize enough talent to make technical progress.

-Second, it compresses the timeline, even if it does not eliminate the gap.
-ASML CEO Christophe Fouquet said in April 2025 that China would need "many, many years" to develop EUV technology.
-The prototype suggests the timeline is shorter than he assessed — not because China is moving faster than expected on the engineering, but because it started earlier and invested more heavily than outside observers realized.
+Second, it changes the timeline debate, even if it does not eliminate the gap.
+ASML CEO Christophe Fouquet said in April 2025 that China would need many years to develop EUV technology.
+The reported prototype does not disprove that view, but it does suggest outside observers should track the program as an active integration effort rather than a distant aspiration.

 The Bottom Line

-China's EUV prototype is real.
-It represents genuine technical progress achieved at significant cost and organizational effort.
-It also sits at roughly the stage ASML reached in the early 2000s, and the distance from there to production-grade EUV is where the real work begins.
+The reported Chinese EUV prototype is strategically significant, but it should be described with disciplined language.
+It represents reported technical progress achieved at significant cost and organizational effort.
+It also appears to sit at an early demonstrator stage, and the distance from there to production-grade EUV is where the real work begins.

 The most informed estimate — from people inside the project — puts working chips from a Chinese EUV system at 2030, not 2028.
 That is five years of sustained engineering, integration, and optimization, assuming no major setbacks.
 Given the complexity of the optics, light source, and systems integration challenges, setbacks are more likely than not.